vherranz/neuroplane/content/research/_index.md

 ## Funding

-This research is supported by the Generalitat Valenciana through the Prometeo Program (CIPROM2023-053) and by the Universitat de València.
+Our research is supported by the Generalitat Valenciana through the Prometeo Program (CIPROM2023-053) and by the Universitat de València.

 [Learn more about the project](https://www.uv.es/neurocomp/ciprom2023-53)